eastlondoner/better-wait-until/README.md

 **YES, I know about waitUntil!** this is what happens, even if you're using it.

-This library allows you to keep your Durable Object alive significantly longer (more than 30 minutes).
+This library allows you to keep your Durable Object alive at least 10x longer (more than 30 minutes, potentially for hours).
 Switching is very easy, use the better-wait-until classes as drop in replacements for `DurableObject`, `Sandbox`, `Container`, `Agent` or `AIChatAgent` and `ctx.waitUntil` is patched automatically for you.
 If you want to get going then read the TLDR section but I recommend you read all the way through to find out why it might not be a good idea to actually do this.

 ## TLDR;